nicole-mcg/react-column-resizer/README.md

 Currently only supports resizing between columns.

-Flaws: The resizer needs to be wide enough to grab and you have to put filler `<td/>`'s in rows you don't use the resizer.
+Flaws: You have to put filler `<td/>`'s in rows you don't use the resizer, and the resizer needs to be wide enough to actually grab.

 ### Props